Protist: Mixotrophy

 Rapaza viridis is a species of obligate specialist mixotrophs: it survives through the predation of Tetraselmis algae and acquisition of their chloroplasts.
 It rejects any other prey cells.
 Even when well fed, it cannot survive without a light source, as it needs to photosynthesize with those chloroplasts.

-Most autotrophic protists are mixotrophs and combine photosynthesis with phagocytosis.
+Most photosynthetic protists are mixotrophs, as they combine photosynthesis with phagocytosis.
 (Note: The terms "mixotroph" and "mixoplankton" almost exclusively refer to protists that perform photosynthesis and phagocytosis (photo-phagotrophs).
 Osmotrophy is always present, but not taken into account.
 As such, "pure" phototrophs (incapable of phagocytosis) and "pure" phagotrophs (incapable of photosynthesis) are technically mixotrophic due to their innate ability for osmotrophy, but are not usually reported in this sense.)
-They are classified into various functional groups or 'mixotypes'.
-Constitutive mixotrophs have the innate ability to photosynthesize through already present chloroplasts, and have diverse feeding behaviors, as some require phototrophy, others phagotrophy, and others are obligate mixotrophs (e.g., nanoflagellates such as some haptophytes and dinoflagellates).
-Non-constitutive mixotrophs acquire the ability to photosynthesize by stealing chloroplasts from their prey, a process known as kleptoplasty.
-Non-constitutives can be divided into two: generalists, which can steal chloroplasts from a variety of prey (e.g., oligotrich ciliates), or specialists, which can only acquire chloroplasts from a few specific prey (e.g., Rapaza viridis can only steal from Tetraselmis cells).
-The specialists are further divided into two types: plastidic, which contain differentiated plastids (e.g., Mesodinium, Dinophysis), and endosymbiotic, which contain whole endosymbionts (e.g., mixotrophic Rhizaria such as Foraminifera and Radiolaria, dinoflagellates like Noctiluca).
+While some mixotrophs already have chloroplasts (i.e., algae), others acquire chloroplasts by stealing them from their prey, a process known as kleptoplasty.
+Kleptoplastic protists may be generalists, able to steal chloroplasts from a variety of prey, like some ciliates, or they may be specialists, only capable of obtaining chloroplasts from very specific prey.
+Specialists may keep the entire prey inside of their cells, as do many foraminifers and radiolarians, or they may only engulf the plastids and discard the rest.

 Among exclusively heterotrophic protists, variation of nutritional modes is also observed.
 The diplonemids, which inhabit deep waters where photosynthesis is absent, can flexibly switch between osmotrophy and bacterivory depending on the environmental conditions.